hleb-kastseika/hleb-kastseika/README.md

 ### Hi there, I'm Hleb

-I'm Software Engineer interesting in Web development with Java, Clouds (AWS, Oracle Cloud) and Serverless technologies.
+I'm software engineer interesting in web development with Java, clouds (AWS, Oracle Cloud) and serverless technologies.

 Here are some things I do:
  - [Belarusian IT communities](https://github.com/hleb-kastseika/belarusian-it-communities) - list of different nice Belarusian IT communities